 It happened because I was out at the farm where the plants are so much bigger and there are SO many of them.
 Instead of spending 5 minutes digging up a few young plants– I can go out with a knife and in 10 seconds gather a shopping cart of mature leaves.
 After throwing a large bunch into the blender, and forgetting my article advise to just make the dandelions a small addition, I drank my supercharged mixture.

 1. Keep the taste agreeable.
-This is not just an obvious statement that only madmen (like myself) might ignore but touches on a safely concern that some hard core raw food enthusiasts take seriously (see Below).
+This is not just an obvious statement that only madmen (like myself) might ignore but touches on a safety concern that some hardcore raw food enthusiasts take seriously (see below).
 If your body loses its attraction for a particular food that you have been eating a lot of, just ease off.
 You don’t know specifically what your body is telling you but it’s a good thing to follow anyway.
 This is one of the main principles of regeneration – to keep in touch with your body.

 2. Apples are IN, Mangoes are OUT.
 This could be an entirely subjective preference but again there is some logic behind this choice.
-I’ve seen many people demonstrate green smoothes with mangoes and sometime bemoaned the fact that its hard to find good mangoes in Canada.
+I’ve seen many people demonstrate green smoothies with mangoes and sometimes bemoaned the fact that it’s hard to find good mangoes in Canada.
 Recently the mango season was ON in Edmonton so I got a chance to try out some really good ones but they just don’t work that well with greens in my opinion; Mangos seem just too sweet.

 4. Add some Zing with Ginger.
 At Real Food for Life we have promoted the benefits of ginger many times.
 Here’s a chance to add some zing to your smoothie and beef up your digestion at the same time.
 Even one tablespoon of raw ginger is plenty.

 When are greens TOO much?

 Leafy green vegetables contain along with their abundance of minerals the possibility of traces of organic substances called alkaloids.